eminently/chopsticks/README.md

 ### Chopsticks Infrastructure

 We are running the 3+ different nodes and chopsticks API on AWS.

+We are planning to support *Bitcoin Unlimited*, *Bitcoin XT* and *gcash/bchd*.
+Don't hesitate to ask us to integrate others.

 [chopsticks.cash](https://api.chopsticks.cash) API connects exclusively to these 3+ nodes that we maintain.